-5. COMMITMENTS AND CONTINGENCIES--(CONTINUED)

-Cantor but had not shown that the defendants' conduct was likely to cause imminent irreparable harm between the date of the opinion and a final hearing.
+5. COMMITMENTS AND CONTINGENCIES--(CONTINUED) between the date of the opinion and a final hearing.
 The Court of Chancery, therefore, denied Cantor Fitzgerald, L.P.'s request for preliminary injunctive relief and scheduled a final trial.
 Cantor Fitzgerald, L.P. settled its dispute with Chicago Board Brokerage in April 1999 and Chicago Board Brokerage subsequently announced it was disbanding its operations.
-The remaining parties have completed the final trial and the Court of Chancery's decision is expected following post-trial oral arguments on December 7, 1999.
+The remaining parties have completed the final trial and the Court of Chancery's decision is expected following post-trial oral arguments scheduled for December 7, 1999.
 The Company believes Market Data Corporation's technology for electronic trading systems will be of substantial assistance to competitors in the wholesale market if provided to them.